raulTeoSalinas/raulTeoSalinas/README.md

 🎓 Bachelors Degree in Information Technology, UNAM.

-💼 As we speak, I'm weaving code spells at CIC-UNAM.
+💼 As we speak, I'm weaving code spells at Orion Innovation.
 From ideation to deployment, I thrive on transforming visions into pixel-perfect reality.

 🎶 Beyond the confines of code, you'll find me lost in the melodies of music production.
 Tune in to my beats at https://open.spotify.com/artist/5HPUKzBYiCdbSNPqceY9lq?si=or6fcB7GSUGQFT0YS8xJaA.